-Contributors and Mitigators of Instability for: All Lifelines Contributors Mitigators Education and Awareness Puerto Rico has more than 130 agencies, which is both costly and creates a siloed and complex bureaucracy.
+Contributors Mitigators Education and Awareness Puerto Rico has more than 130 agencies, which is both costly and creates a siloed and complex bureaucracy.
 Outdated and obsolete regulations may unnecessarily curtail economic growth and impede private sector investment.
 Municipalities lack funding for infrastructure maintenance at the local level and to fulfill staffing needs.
 Insufficient workforce to support public education in terms of mitigation, community health support, and green infrastructure practices. communicate common understanding of risk and gather local insight for solutions.